10 Aug What is Surfing?

 Check out our online guide to surfing.

-If you catch the surfing bug and want to improve your surfing skills in a Surf School Newquay Apprentice Lesson or why not try our Cornwall Surfing School Developer Coaching packages, you’ll also focus on:
+If you catch the surfing bug and want to improve your surfing skills in a Private Surf Lesson, you’ll also focus on:

 - Paddling out into the line-up

 - Trimming along the face of the wave

 Take a look at our online guides on:

 How long is a surfing lesson?

 Every surfing lesson is two hours long.
 After arriving at the centre, you’ll be provided with a wetsuit and surfboard.
 The two hours will begin when you’ve finished changing and are ready to hit the beach!